AdobeDocs/experience-platform.en/help/data-prep/upserts.md

 ## Next steps

 By reading this document, you should now understand how to stream upserts in [!DNL Data Prep] to send partial row updates to your [!DNL Profile Service] data, while also creating and stitching identities with a single API request.
-For more information on other Data Prep features, please read the [Data Prep overview](./home.md).
-To learn how to use mapping sets within the Data Prep API, please read the [Data Prep developer guide](./api/overview.md).
+For more information on other [!DNL Data Prep] features, please read the [[!DNL Data Prep] overview](./home.md).
+To learn how to use mapping sets within the [!DNL Data Prep] API, please read the [[!DNL Data Prep] developer guide](./api/overview.md).